plutov/pliutau.com/content/multi-stage-dockerfile-for-golang-application.md

 `COPY –from=0` takes the file `app` from the previous stage and copies it to the `WORKDIR`.
 This basically copies the compiled go binary created from the previous stage.

+The `--from` flag uses a zero-based index for the stage.
+You either reference stages by using offsets (like `--from=0`) or by using names.
+To name a stage use the syntax FROM [image] as [name].

 ```
 FROM golang:1.8.1